<?xml version="1.0" encoding="UTF-8"?>

 <dc:creator>Initiatives For Just Communities Inc.</dc:creator>

-<atom:link rel="self" type="application/rss+xml" href="http://initiativesforjustcommunitiesin.easyapply.co/rss"/>
+<atom:link rel="self" type="application/rss+xml" href="https://initiativesforjustcommunitiesin.easyapply.co/rss"/>

 <item>